ASU-cubesat/loco-linux-dora/README.md

 2. Expand the /home partition to fill the full size of each device.
 Devices mmc0 and mmc1 may have different sizes depending on the size of the micro-SD card used for mmc0.
 3. Copy the appropriate /etc/fstab.mmc* file to /etc/fstab so that /upgrade (p3) and /home (p4) partitions are mounted from the same device as the root filesystem.

 Each of these changes can be made by setting the optional arguments to the install-os script when it is executed to copy the disk image to the selected device.
 NOTE:  Currently, U-Boot doesn't support completely independent operation.
 It always tries to read its environment from mmc1, regardless of which device was used by the processor for startup.
-We intend to cmodify U-Boot to correct this behavior.
+We intend to modify U-Boot to correct this behavior.

 ## Installation